midas-network/covid19-smh-research/README.md

-We observed disparities in COVID-19 outcomes by sociodemographic factors such as age, location, race/ethnicity, occupation, and socioeconomic status, yet most epidemiological models do not account for structural inequities that contribute to differential transmission and severity risk among these groups.
+We observed disparities in COVID-19 outcomes by sociodemographic factors such as age, location, race/ethnicity, occupation, and socioeconomic status, yet most epidemiological models do not account for structural heterogeneities that contribute to differential transmission and severity risk among these groups.
 This round aims to build multi-model capacity within the Scenario Modeling Hub to model and project how disease is distributed differentially among racial/ethnic subpopulations.
-A secondary goal is to retrospectively assess the COVID-19 disease burden that could have been averted if various sources of health inequities were reduced or mitigated.
+A secondary goal is to retrospectively assess the COVID-19 disease burden that could have been averted if various sources of health heterogeneities were reduced or mitigated.
 The round will focus on two US states, California and North Carolina, where more detailed epidemiological data are available.